easy-xchange/coding-test/README.md

 Nijel Amos: B 419 DBK
 ```

+## Submission
+You can submit your coding solution in one of two ways.
+1. By emailing a compressed (zip) file with all of your files to the recruiter that sent you the coding test.
+Note that
+.RAR or class files will not be accepted or executed due to security.
+2. By submitting a [git
+patch](https://stackoverflow.com/questions/6658313/how-can-i-generate-a-git-patch-for-a-specific-commit).
+Please do not
+submit a pull request against the repo.

 ## Implementing and Packaging Your Solution:

 Implement your solution in any programming language you wish, but keep in mind